[Based on the re-revelation I had on 12-11-15]

 Acts 13:22: “I have found David the son of Jesse, a man after my own heart, who shall do all my will.”

-After he was anointed by Samuel, God providentially orchestrated things to get David into the palace as a court minstrel, then to get him to come to the battle and fight goliath which won him the favor of the people and got him into the army.
+After he was anointed by Samuel, God providentially orchestrated things to get David into the palace as a court minstrel, then to get him to come to the battle and fight Goliath which won him the favor of the whole country and got him into the army.

 After killing Goliath, 1 Samuel 18:14 says, “David was prospering in all his ways for the Lord was with him.
 When Saul saw that he was prospering greatly, he dreaded him.
 But all Israel and Judah loved David, and he went out and came in before them…David behaved himself more wisely than all the servants of Saul.
 So his name was highly esteemed.”

-And so God blessed David more than anyone else, giving him a kingdom and riches and protection, and most importantly a covenant that the Messiah would come through him.
+David perhaps loved God more than anyone else and thus “behaved himself more wisely than anyone else,” and so God blessed David more than anyone else, giving him an entire kingdom and riches and protection, and most importantly a covenant that the Messiah would come through him.
 I don’t think God will use anyone exactly the same way he used David, but God raised him up as an example for all the world to see how much He’ll bless the person who simply loves Him with all his heart and mind and strength.
-God blessed David in specific ways for a specific purpose that brought Him maximum glory–in obvious, tangible ways that would be understood by Israel and the surrounding pagan nations, as well as all following generations.**
+God blessed David in specific ways that would bring Himself maximum glory–in obvious, tangible ways (like riches and royalty) so that the Secret of David could be clearly understood by Israel and the surrounding pagan nations, as well as all following generations.**

 Isaiah 55:2– “Listen carefully to Me, and eat what is good, and delight yourself in abundance.
 Incline your ear and come to Me.
 Listen, that you may live; and I will make an everlasting covenant with you, according to the faithful mercies shown to David.
 Behold, I have made him a witness to the peoples, a leader and commander for the peoples.”